 • Helm person (drives the boat)

-• Outside crew member (helps the Helm manage the movement of the boat)
+• Outside crew member (helps the Helm manage the movement of the boat and operates the locks)

 • Inside crew member (looks after passengers and serves in the galley)